joeyhub/xdebug_trace_browser/README.md

 This is a first proof of concept version of an xdebug trace browser.

+It also requires the PHP extension xdebug to generate trace files.

 It is not safe to install this on a public web server.

 Only tested in PHP 5.4 and firefox.